Comparisons12 min read

 Core Features & Task Management

-ClickUp runs away with this one.
+ClickUp runs away with this.
 Dependencies, subtasks, recurring tasks, custom statuses, priorities, time estimates, sprints — it's all there.
 Basecamp's to-dos are functional but limited.
-No dependencies, no native time tracking, and the reporting is minimal at best.
+No dependencies, no native time tracking, and the reporting is pretty minimal.

 For remote teams managing complex, multi-stage work?
 ClickUp's depth is genuinely valuable and worth the setup time.